DV

 What is the difference between DIVO and JEPI?

-DIVO (Amplify CWP Enhanced Dividend Income ETF) tracks Basket (Amplify Advanced Dividend Income ETF holdings) with a basket strategy, while JEPI (JPMorgan Equity Premium Income ETF) tracks SPX with a covered call approach.
+DIVO (Amplify CWP Enhanced Dividend Income ETF) tracks Basket (Amplify Advanced Dividend Income ETF holdings) with a covered call approach, while JEPI (JPMorgan Equity Premium Income ETF) tracks SPX with a covered call approach.
 They are issued by Amplify ETFs and JPMorgan respectively.

 Can I hold both DIVO and JEPI?